-The captive’s unspooling of his story turned out to grab my attention nearly as tightly as Dorothea’s story, and it was just as charming.
+The captive’s story turned out to grab my attention nearly as tightly as Dorothea’s, and it was just as charming.
 Maybe it’s obvious and on-the-nose, but the captive’s story, for me, rather than affirming the recent speech in which our knight elevated action over intellectual activity, served for me to show how a real knight, and a real rescue, might look.
 It’s meticulous and patient, and a team effort, obviously.
 And though the captive is the “knight” and Zenaida the “damsel,” it’s Zoraida who sets it all in motion, her money that makes it possible, her plan that the knights build upon.
 The “knights” are all slaves who have to free themselves as well as Zoraida.
 Also, Zoraida is not fleeing from a bad country (suddenly in this story you see how the Moorish empire is so much more alive than 17th-century Spain) or even a bad family (her father seems to be a lovely man).
 She’s not fleeing anything, but rather seeking something that long ago had been planted in her mind and heart, something that she can’t practice where she is.
 She throws her handkerchief out the window to her waiting “knight”, but that trope and every other is subverted by Cervantes – yet he does this without destroying action, suspense, love, or longing.

 Don Quijote’s speech in Vol. I, ch.
 21 gives a plot summary of the way such a tale was typically told in books of chivalry.